 The Republic of Rwanda has a total land area of about 26,338 squared kilometers (about 1,670sqkm of which is covered by water).
 Although Rwanda is landlocked, several great lakes span the country.
 Rwanda unlike most surrounding countries, is at high elevation with its geography dominated by mountains (especially in the west) and savannah in the east.

-Rwanda has a total population of about 11.4 million people with the population growth rate around 2.8%.
-Just about 19% of the total population of Rwanda live in urban areas.
+Rwanda has an estimated population of 13.2 million people with the population growth rate hovering around 2.3%.
+Just about 19% of the total population lives in urban areas.

-The majority of the total population of Rwanda are poor subsistence farmers who grow crops and rear animals just to feed themselves and their families in the rural areas.
 Kigali the capital of Rwanda contains about 1 million people.

+A greater part of Rwanda's population is into agriculture with the majority being poor subsistence farmers who grow crops and rear animals just to feed themselves and their families (especially in the rural areas).

 Rwanda just like its neighboring countries is blessed with abundance of natural resources such as gold, tin ore, tungsten ore, methane, hydropower, etc.